cairis-platform/cairis/_posts/2017-01-03-personahelper.md

 The extension is free to download and use, and the source code for the Persona Helper is available on [GitHub](https://github.com/failys/persona_helper).

-## Before you start ##

-* The extension relies on the 'test' session that comes with default CAIRIS installation.
+The extension relies on the 'test' session that comes with default CAIRIS installation.
 Later versions will support authentication with CAIRIS, so only legitimate users will be able to add factoids.

 ## Bugs / Requests / Suggestions ##